jhirsh/Firebase_upload/README.md

 # Firebase_upload
-Goal: upload .txt files to Firebase Cloud Firestore in a Python script.__
+Goal: upload .txt files to Firebase Cloud Firestore in a Python script. <br />
 Scope:
 * Input is of form `key: value` in .txt file
 * Must define the type being uploaded